-- take overall responsibility for data and data security; - foster a culture of safeguarding where online safety is fully integrated into whole school safeguarding;

-- ensure that Policies and procedures are followed by all staff and other adults working paid or unpaid in the school; - undertake training in offline and online safety, in accordance with statutory guidance and relevant Local Safeguarding Partnership recommendations; - liaise with the DSL on all online-safety issues which might arise and receive regular updates on school issues and broader policy and practice information; - take overall responsibility for data management and information security ensuring the school's provision follows best practice in information handling; work with the DPO, DSL and Governors to ensure a Data Protection Act 2018 (DPA) compliant framework for storing data, but helping to ensure that child protection is always put first, and data-protection processes support careful and legal sharing of information; - ensure the school implements and makes effective use of appropriate ICT systems and services including school-safe filtering and monitoring, protected email systems and that all technology including cloud systems are implemented according to child-safety first principles; - be responsible for ensuring that all staff receive suitable training to carry out their child protection and online safety roles; - understand and make all staff aware of procedures to be followed in the event of a serious online safeguarding incident or allegation against a member of staff or other adult (see flowchart on dealing with online safety incidents Appendix I; - ensure suitable risk assessments are undertaken so the curriculum meets needs of pupils, including the risk of children being radicalised; - ensure that there is a system in place to monitor and support staff (e.g., network manager) who carry out internal technical online safety procedures; - ensure Governors are regularly updated on the nature and effectiveness of the school's arrangements for online safety; - ensure the school website meets statutory requirements (see KAHSC guidance on statutory and desirable website requirements).
+- take overall responsibility for data and data security; - foster a culture of safeguarding where online safety is fully integrated into whole school safeguarding; - ensure that Policies and procedures are followed by all staff and other adults working paid or unpaid in the school; - undertake training in offline and online safety, in accordance with statutory guidance and relevant Local Safeguarding Partnership recommendations; - take overall responsibility for data management and information security ensuring the school's provision follows best practice in information handling; work with the DPO, DSL and Governors to ensure a Data Protection Act 2018 (DPA) compliant framework for storing data, but helping to ensure that child protection is always put first, and data-protection processes support careful and legal sharing of information; - ensure the school implements and makes effective use of appropriate ICT systems and services including school-safe filtering and monitoring, protected email systems and that all technology including cloud systems are implemented according to child-safety first principles; - be responsible for ensuring that all staff receive suitable training to carry out their child protection and online safety roles; - understand and make all staff aware of procedures to be followed in the event of a serious online safeguarding incident or allegation against a member of staff or other adult (see flowchart on dealing with online safety incidents); - ensure suitable risk assessments are undertaken so the curriculum meets needs of pupils, including the risk of children being radicalised; - ensure that there is an audit system in place to monitor and support staff (e.g. network manager) who carry out internal technical online safety procedures.
+UKCIS have published an Online Safety Audit Tool which helps mentors of trainee teachers and newly qualified teachers induct mentees and provide ongoing support, development and monitoring; - ensure Governors are regularly updated on the nature and effectiveness of the school's arrangements for online safety; - ensure the school website meets statutory requirements (see KAHSC guidance on statutory and desirable website requirements).